Table of Contents

 When we think about the effects of smoking or vaping on our health, many may think of its effects on our lungs, our breathing, or the mouth and face.
 In reality, the act of smoking impacts virtually every area of our body and health, not just those in direct contact with the smoke or vapor.
 Smoking tobacco or marijuana products, and vaping can have numerous effects on the vagina and reproductive organs, including potentially harmful and negative consequences on fertility, pregnancy, and sexual health.

-How Do Tobacco & Nicotine Products Affect Your Sexual Health?
+How Do Tobacco and Nicotine Products Affect Your Sexual Health?

 Tobacco smoke contains over 7,000 chemicals, many of which are toxic and can harm the body.
 When a person smokes tobacco or vapes, the smoke is inhaled into the lungs and the chemicals from the smoke are then absorbed into the bloodstream where they circulate and can interact with any organ system throughout the body.
 The toxins in tobacco smoke can also be inhaled by secondhand exposure and affect those who have been exposed to the smoke.
 Some of the most harmful chemicals found in tobacco smoke, which have been linked to cancer and other health problems, include tar, formaldehyde, hydrogen cyanide (poison), acetone, nickel, benzene (gasoline), and carbon monoxide.